 - A. Location.
 PUDs may be located in any part of the City, subject to meeting all other applicable requirements. - B. PUD Purpose.
 The applicant shall demonstrate that the PUD will achieve three (3) or more of the purposes listed in Section 5.10. - C. Size.
 The minimum site size for a PUD shall be based on the type of development, as shown in the following table.
-Churches, public or private schools, public buildings, and recreational amenities such as golf courses and health clubs, and their ancillary commercial uses, such as clubhouses and pro shops, shall not be considered non-residential uses for purposes of this condition.
+Churches, public or private schools, public buildings, and residential subdivision amenities such as golf courses and health clubs, and their ancillary commercial uses, such as clubhouses and pro shops, shall not be considered non-residential uses for purposes of this condition.

 Table 5.20: Minimum Site Size

 PUD Type Minimum Required Site Size

 All residential 20 acres

 Mixed residential/non- residential 30 acres

 All non-residential 10 acres

-Where more than 10 percent devoted to industrial, warehou minimum required site size sha ising, and/or distribution, the
+Where more than 10 percent of the PLID site area is to be